kshlsa/fortress/docs/validators/setup/run_validator.md

 :::

 ::: tip
 `Min-self-delegation` is a strictly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A `min-self-delegation` of `1000000` means your validator will never have a self-delegation lower than `1 attorque`
+A `min-self-delegation` of `1000000` means your validator will never have a self-delegation lower than `1 atfortress`
 :::

 You can confirm that you are in the validator set by using a third party explorer.